 - Section 3.6 of the reading for today suggests ways we could make programming tools more suited to programmers' real needs. - With your group, review Section 3.6 and brainstorm an intervention that draws on these recommendations.
 Feel free to draw from other parts of the reading if the 3.6 ideas don't inspire you.
-Your intervention could be: - A new PL, programming environment, or programming tool - Modifications to an existing PL, programming environment, or programming tool - Write up three slides on your intervention (see template in the linked slideshow) - At least one slide should be devoted to the concepts or passages from the reading that support your design - Add your slides here: https://docs.google.com/presentation/d/ 1bvwotTndW3kVU8yNGfrxnqs39oy5AXU7uLJArRZFU8A/edit?usp=sharing - Choose someone to present your slides when we come back together as a group
+Your intervention could be: - A new PL, programming environment, or programming tool - Modifications to an existing PL, programming environment, or programming tool • Write up three slides on your intervention (see template in the linked slideshow) - At least one slide should be devoted to the concepts or passages from the reading that support your design - Add your slides to the presentation in the slack channel! - Choose someone to present your slides when we come back together as a group